Mayor & Council

 Councillor Ed Cole

 I was born and raised in the national capital.
-After graduating from RMCP basic training in 1981, I was given the choice of serving in Alberta or British Columbia.
+After graduating from RMCP basic training in Regina, in 1981, I was given the choice of serving in Alberta or British Columbia.
 I chose Alberta, a decision I have never regretted.

 Contact email is: